 Dr Hanan Mohamed Al Kuwari

-H.E Dr Hanan Mohamed Al Kuwari is a member of the Board of Sidra Medical & Research Center, the Joint Commission International (JCI) Middle East Advisory Council, the Association of Academic Health Centers International (AAHCI) Steering Committee and the Institute of Global Health Innovation and Advisory Board Member of the World innovation Summit for Health (WISH).
+H.E Dr Hanan Mohamed Al Kuwari is a member of the Board of Sidra Medical and Research Center, the Joint Commission International (JCI) Middle East Advisory Council, the Association of Academic Health Centers International (AAHCI) Steering Committee and the Institute of Global Health Innovation, and Advisory Board Member of the World innovation Summit for Health (WISH).
 She is Chairperson of the Qatar Bio-Bank Board.

-She holds a PhD in healthcare management from Brunel University in the UK and is a visiting professor at Imperial College in London and has received several awards in recognition of her achievements.
-She is published in various international journals and often speaks at major international conferences.
+She holds a PhD in healthcare management from Brunel University in the UK and has received several awards in recognition of her achievements.

 Dr Faleh Mohamed Hussain Ali

-Prior to turning to administration, Dr. Faleh held several health management and clinical posts in Qatar.
-After working as an orthopedic surgeon and emergency physician, he served as hospital chief executive officer in the public sector.
-Dr. Faleh holds a Master of Science in Health Management from Imperial College London, and a Bachelor Degree in Medicine from the Royal College of Surgeons in Ireland.
+Dr Faleh has held several health management and clinical posts in Qatar.
+After working as an orthopaedic surgeon and emergency physician, he served as hospital chief executive officer in the public sector.

 John Appleby joined the Nuffield Trust as Director of Research and Chief Economist in 2016 following his position at the King’s Fund as Chief Economist, and senior lectureships in health economics at the Universities of East Anglia and Birmingham.
-After his masters in health economics at the University of York in 1980, he worked in the NHS for seven years in Birmingham and London.
+After his Masters in Health Economics at the University of York in 1980, he worked in the NHS for seven years in Birmingham and London.
 For five years he worked for the National Association of Health Authorities (now the NHS Confederation) as manager of the Association’s Central Policy Unit.
-He has recently moved to the Nuffield Trusts as their Director of Research and Chief Economist.

-John has published widely on a range of health care finance and economic issues in books, academic journals, reports, magazines and newspapers.
-He is a regular columnist for the British Medical Journal.
-Research include a major study of NHS performance since 2002 with Sir Derek Wanless, published by the King’s Fund, an analysis of the public’s attitudes to the NHS (the British Social Attitudes survey) and an analysis of future prospects for NHS funding written in partnership with the Institute for Fiscal Studies.
+John’s research includes a major study of NHS performance since 2002 with Sir Derek Wanless, published by the King’s Fund; an analysis of the public’s attitudes to the NHS (the British Social Attitudes survey); and an analysis of future prospects for NHS funding written in partnership with the Institute for Fiscal Studies.

-John has also acted as an advisor to the UK government and Parliament in various capacities, for example, carrying out a review for Ministers of the future funding needs of Northern Ireland’s health service, and as a task force member for the Marmot Commission on health inequalities; and as a special adviser to the House of Commons Health Select Committee.
+John has also acted as an adviser to the UK Government and Parliament in various capacities, for example, carrying out a review for ministers of the future funding needs of Northern Ireland’s health service; as a task force member for the Marmot Commission on health inequalities; and as a special adviser to the House of Commons Health Select Committee.

 Professor Sir Sabaratnam Arulkumaran

-Sir Sabaratnam is Professor Emeritus of Obstetrics and Gynaecology, St George’s University of London from Jan 2013 after he retired from his position as Professor & Head of O&G in the same institution from 2001 to 2013.
-He is also Foundation Professor of O&G, St George’s Medical school, University of Nicosia from 2014 and Visiting Professor, Institute of Global Health Policy Innovation, Imperial College, London from 2012.
+Sir Sabaratnam is Professor Emeritus of Obstetrics and Gynaecology, St George’s University of London.
+He has held this position since 2013 after he retired from his position as Professor and Head of O&G in the same institution from 2001 to 2013.
+He is also Foundation Professor of O&G, St George’s Medical School, University of Nicosia from 2014 and Visiting Professor, Institute of Global Health Innovation, Imperial College London from 2012.